Becoming a parent and your mental health

 Breastfeeding has many advantages, but it’s not right for every new mum, so don’t worry if you find it difficult.

-If you’re taking medication for a physical or mental health problem, talk to your psychiatrist or GP.
+If you’re taking medication for a physical or mental health problem, talk to your psychiatrist or GP, but don't stop your medication before getting advice.
 They will help you weigh up the risks and benefits of breastfeeding when taking medication.

 It is possible to breastfeed when you are taking many of the medications used to treat mental health problems, but there are a few that are not safe, so do seek advice.